Let's see what the point is:

 2. The initial coordinate

-This is in the header of the green zone, presuming that we know the coordinate of the first point.
-In case of not having it, place any value, preferably high so that negative coordinates do not appear, such as 5,000 (five thousand)
+This is in the heading of the zone in green, assuming that we know the coordinate of the first point.
+If you do not have it, place any value, preferably high so that negative coordinates do not appear, such as 5,000 (five thousand)

 3. The output data